delphic-digital/Skeletor/README.md

  - 💀 Compiles svgs into a sprite file ready to be `<use>`d
  - Generates _svg.scss which provides the `inline-svg` mixin for setting svgs as css backgrounds

-## Png Sprites

-Place individual png files in ./src/sprite_png/

- - 💀 Sprites the png files into pngSprite.png
- - Generates _png.scss which provieds the `sprites` mixin and utility classes to set pngs as css backgrounds (I think - need to verify)

 ## Editor plugins